ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/alma-apache-ssl.md

 ## Introduction
-This document will list on how to install Let’s Encrypt SSL on Amla Linux 9 Running Apache Web Server
+This document will list on how to install Let’s Encrypt SSL on Alma Linux 9 Running Apache Web Server

 PS : Please replace example.com with your valid domain name which is mapped with your server